MetaCoq/metacoq/pcuic/theories/README.md

 | [TemplateToPCUICCorrectness] | Type preservation of the aformentioned translation |
 | [PCUICToTemplate] | Translation from PCUIC syntax to Template-Coq syntax |
 | [PCUICToTemplateCorrectness] | Type preservation of the aformentioned translation |
-| [TemplateToPCUICWcbvEval] | The weak-head call-by-value evaluation strategy is preserved by the translation between Template Coq and PCUIC
+| [TemplateToPCUICWcbvEval] | The weak-head call-by-value evaluation strategy is preserved by the translation between Template-Coq and PCUIC

 [TemplateToPCUIC]: ./TemplateToPCUIC.v
 [TemplateToPCUICCorrectness]: ./TemplateToPCUICCorrectness.v